ansible/ansible/docsite/rst/playbooks_intro.rst

 handlers.

-Handlers are lists of tasks, not really any different from regular tasks, that are referenced by a globally unique name.
-Handlers are what notifiers notify.
+Handlers are lists of tasks, not really any different from regular tasks, that are referenced by a globally unique name, and are notified by notifiers.
 If nothing notifies a handler, it will not run.
-Regardless of how many things notify a handler, it will run only once, after all of the tasks complete in a particular play.
+Regardless of how many tasks notify a handler, it will run only once, after all of the tasks complete in a particular play.

 Here's an example handlers section::